arungkumar10/movie-booking/README.md

 # MovieBooking
 I have developed this application task with Angular Framework and please find the below runnable commands.

+Note: For new booking seats endpoint have CORS error; please accept this localhost from your endpoint configuration side.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.4.

 ## Development server